On Homomorphism Graphs: Variations on Marks' technique

-\begin{remark} One can define analogously anti-game labelings for graphs with with edges labeled by $\Delta$.
-Note that in the case when the graph is $\Delta$-regular and the labeling is an edge $\Delta$-coloring, the existence of an anti-game coloring is equivalent to solving the well known \emph{edge grabbing problem} (that is, every vertex picks one adjacent edge but no edge can be picked from both sides); see also \cite{definitionEdgeGrabbing}.
+\begin{remark} One can define analogously anti-game labelings for graphs with edges labeled by $\Delta$.
+Note that in the case when the graph is $\Delta$-regular and the labeling is an edge $\Delta$-coloring, the existence of an anti-game labeling is equivalent with solving the well known \emph{edge grabbing problem} (that is, every vertex picks one adjacent edge but no edge can be picked from both sides, see \cite{definitionEdgeGrabbing}) or \emph{sinkless orientation problem}.
+Observe that the sinkless orientation problem, and hence the existence of anti-game labeling, can be easily solved on graphs with cycles.
+This observation is crucially utilized in both Marks' and this paper, see \cref{l:cyclic}. \end{remark}